About Us

 The executive is the governing body of the Canadian Association for Biological Safety (CABS-ACSB).
 The executive consists of the President, Past President, President-Elect, Treasurer, Secretary, Communications Officer, Elections Officer and Member At Large.

-Andrea Smida – President
+Andrea Smida – Past President

 Andrea Smida is currently an Occupational Hygienist with the Government of Saskatchewan for the past year.
 She has also served as the Biosafety Officer at the University of Saskatchewan (U of S) for 15 years.
 Andrea is currently a Registered Biological Safety Officer through CABS-ACSB and a Registered Biological Safety Professional through the American Biological Safety Association (ABSA).
 Andrea holds a Bachelor's of Science degree in Biology (2000) and a Master's of Science degree in Toxicology (2004) from the University of Saskatchewan.
 Andrea has been active member on CABS and ABSA since 2008.
 She sat on the CABS Executive for the past 4 years, and currently sits as the CABS-ACSB President, and is eager to work hard to make CABS-ACSB the national voice for Biosafety professionals in Canada and help in the development of a national biosafety professional registration and certification program.

-Tom Walus – Past President and Treasurer
+Tom Walus – Treasurer

 Tom Walus graduated from the University of Winnipeg and did his medical laboratory training at Health Sciences Centre in Winnipeg.
 He worked at HSC for over 20 years as a senior technologist responsible for mycobacteria and as the clinical instructor.
 He left Winnipeg for 2.5 years to go to Saskatoon to be the laboratory manager for clinical microbiology with the Saskatoon Health Region.
 He returned to Winnipeg to work at St. Boniface General Hospital as the clinical instructor.
 In 2014 he worked at the International Centre for Infectious Diseases as the program manager for biosafety.
 His current position is biosafety and biosecurity officer for Diagnostic Services Manitoba.
 Tom has been and continues to be involved in many professional societies.
 From bench to boardroom, from classroom to teacher…he has seen just about everything!

-Meghan Allen - President Elect
+Meghan Allen - President

 Meghan completed her Bachelor of Science in Agriculture at the University of Saskatchewan in 2009, majoring in Food Science, and Applied Microbiology.
 Meghan spent the first years of her career in the food industry focused on quality assurance as well as research and development.
 In 2014, she shifted her focus from industry to the research sector, and joined the Canadian Light Source (CLS).
 Meghan’s role at the CLS began as a Biological Safety Coordinator, and has continued to expand into her current role, as the Biological, Chemical, and Occupational Health and Safety Lead within the Health and Safety Department.
 Meghan has also recently completed her Certificate in Occupational Health, Safety and Environmental Systems through the University of Fredericton.
 Meghan has been a part of the CABS Executive Team since 2020, beginning in the Secretary position, and now as President-Elect.
 She has enjoyed serving the Canadian biosafety community in this role, and is excited for the future development of the Association!